williamkimngo/API-Project-Airbnb/README.md

 ## Instructions on how to run this website locally
 -Git Clone Repo

--Run npm install in both frontend and backend directory.
+-Run npm install in the root directory.

--Run npm run dbms to migrate and seed existing database.
+-Run 'npx dotenv sequelize-cli db:migrate' and 'npx dotenv sequelize-cli db:seed:all' in the backend directory.

 -Run npm start in your backend directory.